-This can affect higher credit quality companies as well.
-Recent fears regarding the Huarong and Evergrande debt crisis in China shows that even companies that used to be investment grade can face default risk, which makes diversification very important.
+This can affect companies of a higher credit quality as well.
+Recent concern regarding the Huarong and Evergrande debt crisis in China show that even companies that used to be investment grade can face default risk, which makes diversification very important.

 What are the best investment options for regular income?

 With proper planning, investors can use a mix of products to create their own streams of monthly income.
 The best way to approach this is to prepare a portfolio that is diversified across asset classes, countries and sectors.
 Below are some building blocks for this: